European Figure Skating Championships cumulative medal count

 The first pair skating event was held in 1930 in Vienna, Austria.
 The first combined European Championships for men, women, and pairs took place in 1932 in Paris, France.

-Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record for the most gold medals won (seven in a row).
+Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record for winning the most gold medals (with seven in a row).
 Due to missing at the 1979 European Championships, Rodnina and Zaitsev share the record for the longest winning streak of back-to-back events with Marika Kilius and Hans-Jürgen Bäumler of West Germany (with six each).
 Rodnina won another four gold medals with her previous partner Alexei Ulanov and was undefeated at eleven European Championships in a row.
 The record for total medals won is shared by two pairs (with eight each): Ludmila Belousova and Oleg Protopopov of the Soviet Union, and Maria Petrova and Alexei Tikhonov of Russia, while Rodnina holds the record for the most total medals won by a skater in pairs (eleven).
-Belousova and Protopopov also share the record for the most silver medals with Marianna and László Nagy of Hungary (with four each), while Aljona Savchenko of Germany won five silver medals, but with different partners.
-The record for the most bronze medals is held by Sarah Abitbol and Stéphane Bernadis of France (with five).
+Belousova and Protopopov also share the record for winning the most silver medals with Marianna and László Nagy of Hungary (with four each), while Aljona Savchenko of Germany won five silver medals, but with different partners.
+The record for winning the most bronze medals is held by Sarah Abitbol and Stéphane Bernadis of France (with five).
 Franz Ningel of West Germany also won five bronze medals, but with different partners.

 Total medal count by nation